SlimeVR/SlimeVR-Docs-Site/src/tools/lime-slimes.md

 If you have confidence that you can or are happy to learn to splice cables cables together, you should be good.
 While cable splicing is the toughest part of Slime trackers, you will be required to do more of it when constructing a L,i,me.

-### Can I convert my standard slimes into L,i,mes
+### Can I convert my current standard DIY slimes into L,i,mes

 Yes, the original build was made through this process.
-You may want to change the battery and switch.
+You will need likely need to change battery and switch though

 ### I don't have enough IMUs can I add them later?